doc4d/docs/docs/Concepts/error-handling.md

 ### Handling errors within the method

-Within the custom error method, you have access to several information that will help you identifying the error:
+Within the custom error method, you have access to several pieces of information that will help you identifying the error:

 - dedicated system variables(*):